SMerrony/keypadder/README.md

 ![Screenshot3](./Screenshots/v0_1_0_Emojis.png)

-Keypadder runs on your desktop machine and provides a mobile/tablet-friendly web page that you use from an old tablet or phone to send awkward or difficult-to-remember key combinations to the currently-focused application.
+Keypadder runs on your desktop machine and provides a mobile/tablet-friendly web page that you use from a tablet or phone to send frequently-used, awkward, or difficult-to-remember key combinations to the currently-focused desktop application.

+Amongst other things, the author uses it with Thunderbird and LibreOffice Writer for typing accented characters, with MuseScore to provide a keypad similar to commercial score writing application, and with Firefox for accented characters and Emojis in social media.

 ## Key Features